Busan, Republic of Korea

 Busan’s international renown as a leading exhibition and convention city, its convenient location at the heart of East Asia and its status as the first IoT-based smart city in Korea make it the ideal location for ITU Telecom World.

-ITU Telecom World 2017 is hosted by the Ministry of Science, ICT and Future Planning (MSIP) of the Republic of Korea, one of the most technologically-advanced nations in the world.
+ITU Telecom World 2017 is hosted by the Ministry of Science and ICT (MSIT) of the Republic of Korea, one of the most technologically-advanced nations in the world.